-The Agency's determination to reduce the Appellant's Public Assistance and Food Stamps on the grounds that Appellant refused to comply with work experience requirements was not correct and is reversed.
+The Agency's determination to reduce the Appellant's Public Assistance and Food Stamps on the grounds that the Appellant failed to continue at her assigned work experience assignment was not correct and is reversed.

-- 1. The Agency is directed to restore any Public Assistance benefits withheld as a result of the Agency's action retroactive to the date of reduction. - 2.
-The Agency is directed to restore any Food Stamp benefits withheld as a result of the Agency's action retroactive to the date of reduction.
+- 1. The Agency is directed to reinstate the Appellant's grant of Public Assistance and to restore any assistance withheld as a result of the Agency's action retroactive to the date of reduction. - 2.
+The Agency is directed to reinstate the Appellant's Food Stamp benefits and to restore benefits withheld as a result of the Agency's action retroactive to the date of reduction.